YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/GeneralAttributes/Index.rst

         String

     Description
-        It defines the properties of the TS cObject.
+        It defines the properties of the TypoScript cObject.

         .. important::
-            Do not forget that the configuration field is ended by a semi-column, therefore if you need a semi-column in your TS write it “\;”.
+            Do not forget that the configuration field is ended by a semi-column, therefore if you need a semi-column in your TypoScript write it **\\;**.